Testing Software Downloads and Support

 - Access to a printer

-- Windows based laptops should be purchased with a TPM (trusted platform module) – contact the manufacturer or retailer about a TPM
+- Windows based laptops should be purchased with a TPM (trusted platform module) for encryption – contact the manufacturer or retailer about a TPM

 - A battery with the capacity to sustain at least 3 hours of use when the power adapter is unplugged OR an optional extended battery to increase the battery life to at least 3 hours